Generative Machine Learning for Multivariate Angular Simulation: Simulation study

 We note that the choice of marginal distribution can affect the quality of model fits.
-In particular, for some model setups that perform well in the case of standard Laplace margins, we obtain low quality model fits when data is simulated on double Pareto margins (see, e.g., the plots for the GAN approach in Figures~\ref{fig:qq_plots_cop2_d5_m1} - \ref{fig:orthant_plots_cop5_d5_m2}).
-This illustrates the importance of considering different choices of marginal distribution when comparing generative approaches for the angular variables.
-Moreover, the choice of marginal distribution clearly has a significant affect on the resulting angular distribution; therefore, reliable techniques must be insensitive to this choice.
+In particular, for some model setups that perform well in the case of standard Laplace margins, we obtain low quality model fits when data are simulated on double Pareto margins (see, e.g., the plots for the GAN approach in Figures~\ref{fig:qq_plots_cop2_d5}--\ref{fig:orthant_plots_cop5_d5}).
+This illustrates the importance of considering different choices of marginal distribution when comparing generative approaches for angular variables.